Synvani/synvani.github.io/_posts/2024-07-20-kickstarting-chirpy.md

 A few minutes after our last commit you should be able to see your new website proudly deployed to `https://<username>.github.io`!

 The next step is to create a local development environment so you could start working on your website conveniently and efficiently.
-Chirpy's documentation has a great section on that which you can follow-up on [here](chirpy-docs-dev-env).
+Chirpy's documentation has a great section on that which you can follow-up on [here][chirpy-docs-dev-env].
 Good luck!